-Following the completion of this offering of the Public Offering ADSs and the offering of the Shareholder ADSs by the Selling Shareholder pursuant to the Resale Prospectus, our issued and outstanding share capital will consist of 50,000,000 Class A ordinary shares and 466,364,286 Class B ordinary shares.
-Mr. Soon Huat Lim will beneficially own all of our issued Class A ordinary shares and will be able to exercise 92.4% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering.
+Following the completion of this offering of the Public Offering ADSs and the offering of the Shareholder ADSs by the Selling Shareholder pursuant to the Resale Prospectus, our issued and outstanding share capital will consist of 50,000,000 Class A ordinary shares and 466,364,286 Class B ordinary shares, assuming no exercise of the underwriter's over-allotment option.
+Mr. Soon Huat Lim will beneficially own all of our issued Class A ordinary shares and will be able to exercise 92.4% of the total voting power of our issued and outstanding share capital immediately following the completion of this offering, assuming no exercise of the underwriter's over-allotment option.
 As a result, Mr. Soon Huat Lim will have the ability to control or significantly influence the outcome of matters requiring approval by shareholders.
 Holders of Class A ordinary shares and Class B ordinary shares have the same rights except for voting and conversion rights.
 Each Class A ordinary share is entitled to sixty votes and is convertible into one Class B ordinary share, and each Class B ordinary share is entitled to one vote.
 Class A ordinary shares may be converted into the same number of Class B ordinary shares by the holders thereof at any time, while Class B ordinary shares are not convertible into Class A ordinary shares under any circumstances.
 Upon any sale, transfer, assignment or disposition of any Class A ordinary shares by a holder thereof to any person who is not an affiliate of Mr. Soon Huat Lim, such Class A ordinary shares will be automatically and immediately converted into the same number of Class B ordinary share.
 See "Description of Share Capital."
 Immediately following the completion of this offering of the Public Offering ADSs and the offering of the Shareholder ADSs by the Selling Shareholder pursuant to the Resale Prospectus, we will be a "controlled company" within the meaning of the Nasdaq Stock Market Rules.
-See "Principal Shareholders" and "Risk Factor - Risks Related to the ADSs and this Offering - We will be a "controlled company" under the Nasdaq Stock Market Rules upon the completion of this offering and, as a result, may rely on exem
+See "Principal Shareholders" and "Risk Factor - Risks Related to the ADSs and this Offering - We will be